LucasDelfino92/morrowindsharp/mw#.md

 ## SHADER SETUP

 We installed a number of shaders at the beginning of Morrowind#.
-If you've followed the extended guide, then there are a couple of mods that rely on additional shaders.
+If you've followed the extended guide, then there are a couple of mods that install additional shaders.

 - Run MGE XE in Mod Organizer 2.
 - In the **Graphics tab**, click **Enable shaders**.